gdm413229/swwmgz_m/ExtendedLore.md

   with stopping the invasion by reaching the gate they used to enter our world, and closing it shut.
 Seeing an opportunity to compete against the UAC, Akari Labs deploys the first Demolitionist, and gives them the same mission.
-After the victory against the Icon of Sin, the invasion ends, but some demons still remain, so without even being given a moment to rest, the marine's sent on another mission.
+After the victory against the Icon of Sin, the invasion ends.
+Saya rewards the Demolitionist with a maidbot body, and a date.
 Months later, and despite having been thoroughly reformed, the UAC still hasn't learned anything, and another invasion happens.
-The now legendary "Doom marine" is sent there, Plutonia begins.
+The "Doom marine" is sent there, Plutonia begins.
 - 2149: An UAC-owned ship en route to the Jupiter base is hijacked, Demon reinforcements arrive.
 The marine manages to fight them off again (Evilution).
 After the incident he is decomissioned, and the Doom episodes are classified.
-Zanaveth III attempts to take over the world while it's still recovering from the invasion, fails (Total Madness: It Always Gets Better).
+Zanaveth III sneaks into Earth and attempts to take over the world while it's still recovering from the invasion, fails in the most ridiculous way imaginable (Total Madness: It Always Gets Better).
 - 2150: UAC president Ian Kelliher announces that the company will place all its efforts into repairing the damages done to Earth, though there isn't much hope for this to be finished before the turn of the century.
 When Saya finds